-When I heard that I am complete now, I immediately thought, no, I'm not.
+When I heard that I am complete now, I immediately thought, no I'm not.
 Then the more I thought about it, the more I see what you mean.
-I was never pleased with my prayer life, with my walk with God, with the spiritual good I was doing.
+I was never pleased with my prayer life, with my walk with God, the spiritual good I was doing.
 I always had to be better.
 Now I see that I am where I am supposed to be.
 That's a relief.
 I can begin to enjoy where I am.
 I know I'm alive and growing, but I'm no longer running.

 The call to wholeness is also a call to holiness.
 For Christians, the two are inseparable.
-Scripture calls us to
+Scripture calls us to:

-- death and new life (Romans 6:4)
+- death and new life (Rom.
+6:4)

 - sin no more (John 5:14)

-- pray unceasingly (Ephesians 6:18)
+- pray unceasingly (Eph.
+6:18)

-- make peace (Matthew 5:9)
+- make peace (Matt.
+5:9)

-- feed the hungry and clothe the naked (Matthew 25:31-46)
+- feed the hungry and clothe the naked (Matt.
+25:31-46).

-Despite the incidents of violence and human alienation reported daily in the media, I believe that more people than ever hear the call to perfection, the call to wholeness.
-Look around your own neighborhood or community and you will find people responding to God's call to love and to serve.
-They join prayer groups, work in soup kitchens, participate in fund drives, and minister to broken hearts and battered spirits.
+Despite the incidents of violence and human alienation reported daily in the media, I believe that more people than ever are hearing the call to perfection, the call to wholeness.
+Look around your own neighborhood or community and you will find people responding to God's call to love and to be of service.
+They are joining in prayer groups, working in soup kitchens, participating in fund drives, and ministering to broken hearts and battered spirits.

 What about you?
 Do you have a desire to draw closer to God and to those whose lives you touch?
-Perhaps as you celebrate another birthday, you feel an inner nudge to focus more on your spiritual life.
+Perhaps as you celebrate yet another birthday, you feel an inner nudge to focus more on your spiritual life.
 Or the invitation might become apparent as you work with a therapist, counselor, or spiritual director who helps you discover an untapped dimension of yourself.
-The call could be as gentle as a whisper while reading the scriptures or as noisy as a shout of outrage when you see an abused child.
+The call could be as gentle as a whisper while reading the Scriptures or as noisy as a shout of outrage when you see an abused child.

 As Christians we are called to be whole, called to lead lives of care and concern.
 So I invite you to begin thinking of yourself as a pilgrim-a person who freely chooses to join in the continuing journey of spiritual growth.
-In the readings that follow, we will travel that road together.
+In the chapters that follow, we will travel that road together.

 Happy are the people whose strength is in you!
 Whose hearts are set on the pilgrim's way.
-(Psalm 84:5, Book of Common Prayer, 1979)
+Psalm 84:4 Book of Common Prayer, 1979